primer/css/pages/css/getting-started/contributing.md

 #### Tables of contents

-In the style guide you can add a `## Table of Contents` headeing to have a table of contents automatically generated.
+In pages published on [primer.style/css](https://primer.style/css), a table of contents is automatically inserted after the first `## Table of Contents` heading (if present).

 #### Code blocks